moussetc/mattermost-plugin-giphy/README.md

 ```

 ## TROUBLESHOOTING
+### I can't upload or activate the plugin
 - Is your plugin version compatible with your server version?
 Check the Compatibility section in the README.
 - Make sure you have configured the SiteURL setting correctly in the Mattermost administration panel.
+- Check the Mattermost logs (`yourURL/admin_console/logs`) for more detail on why the activation failed.

+### Error 'Command with a trigger of `/gif` not found'
+This happens when the plugin is not activated, see above section.

+### Error 'Unable to get GIF URL'
+Start by checking the Mattermost logs (`yourURL/admin_console/logs`) for more detail.
+Usual causes include:
-- If you get the following error : `{"level":"error", ... ,"msg":"Unable to get GIF URL", ... ,"method":"POST","err_where":"Giphy Plugin","http_code":400,"err_details":"Error HTTP status 429: 429 Unknown Error"}`: the `429` HTTP status code indicate that you have exceeded the allowed requests for your API key. *Make sure your API is valid for your usage.* This typically happens with the default API key, which musn't be used in production.
+- Using GIPHY as provider and using the public beta Giphy.
+The log will looks like: `{"level":"error", ... ,"msg":"Unable to get GIF URL", ... ,"method":"POST","err_where":"Giphy Plugin","http_code":400,"err_details":"Error HTTP status 429: 429 Unknown Error"}`.
+Solution: get your own GIPHY API key as the default one shouldn't be used in production.
-- A post is created in response to the command, but no image is displayed: check if you can access the URL manually (some Gfycat URLs don't seem to exist)
+- If your Mattermost server is behind a proxy:
+  - If the proxy blocks Giphy and Gfycat: there's no solution besides convincing your security department that accessing Giphy is business-critical.
+  - If the proxy allows Giphy and Gfycat: configure your Mattermost server to use your [outbound proxy](https://docs.mattermost.com/install/outbound-proxy.html).

+### The picture doesn't load
+- Your client (web client, desktop client, etc.) might be behind a proxy that blocks GIPHY or Gfycat.
+Solution: activate the Mattermost [image proxy](https://docs.mattermost.com/administration/image-proxy.html).

 ## Development
 To build the plugin: